Canon SX60 vs G9X

 It is notable that the SX60 has a hotshoe, while the G9X does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 Both the SX60 and the G9X have been discontinued, but can regularly be found used on eBay.
 The SX60 was replaced by the Canon SX70, while the G9X was followed by the Canon G9 X Mark II.
+Further information on the two cameras, as well as related accessories, can be found on the official Canon website.

 Review summary: Canon SX60 vs G9X